mikolmogorov/Ragout/docs/USAGE.md

 ### Naming reference

-Output scaffolds will be named according to the homology to one single reference (naming reference).
-This reference could be set with a corresponding recipe parameter, otherwise it would be chosen as the closest reference in the phylogenetic tree.
+Output scaffolds will be named according to a homology to one of the input references (naming reference).
+This reference can be set with the corresponding recipe parameter, otherwise it will be chosen as the closest reference in the phylogenetic tree.
 The naming pattern is as follows.
-If a scaffold is homologous to a single reference chromosome "A", it would be named as "chr_A".
-If there are multuple homologous chromosomes, for example "A" and "B" (in case of chromosomal fusion), it will be named "chr_A_B".
-If there are multiple scaffodlds with a same name, the longest one would be chosen as primary, others will get an extra "_unlocalized" suffix.
+If a scaffold is homologous to a single reference chromosome "A", it will be named as "chr_A".
+If there are multiple homologous chromosomes, for example "A" and "B" (in case of chromosomal fusion), it will be named "chr_A_B".
+If there are multiple scaffolds with a same name, the longest one would be chosen as primary, others will get an extra "_unlocalized" suffix.

-Synteny backends
+Synteny Backends
 ----------------

 Ragout has two different options for synteny block decomposition:

 * Decomposition with *Sibelia*
-* Use of whole genome alignment (in *HAL* format)
+* HAL alignment produced by Progressive Cactus

 You can choose between backends by specifying --synteny (-s) option.
-If you use *Sibelia*, you should specify separate *FASTA* file for each input genome, while if you work with *HAL*, it is not necessary.

 ### Sibelia